Burnt Transmission Fluid

 Can I keep driving with burnt transmission fluid?

-Dark fluid but shifts feel normal — schedule inspection soon; do not defer through another hot summer.
+Dark fluid but shifts feel normal — schedule inspection soon.
+Do not defer through another hot summer.

-Slip, shudder, or delayed engagement — minimize driving; heat is damaging clutch packs now.
+Slip, shudder, or delayed engagement — minimize driving.
+Heat is damaging clutch packs now.

-Smoke smell with harsh shifts — tow if possible; continued driving risks hard failure on I-25 grades.
+Smoke smell with harsh shifts — tow if possible.
+Continued driving risks hard failure on I-25 grades.

 Common causes